apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/WritingYarnApplications.md

   nmClientAsync.start();
 ```

 * The AM has to emit heartbeats to the RM to keep it informed that the AM is alive and still running.
 The timeout expiry interval at the RM is defined by a config setting accessible via `YarnConfiguration.RM_AM_EXPIRY_INTERVAL_MS` with the default being defined by `YarnConfiguration.DEFAULT_RM_AM_EXPIRY_INTERVAL_MS`.
-The ApplicationMaster needs to register itself with the ResourceManager to start hearbeating.
+The ApplicationMaster needs to register itself with the ResourceManager to start heartbeating.

 ```java
 // Register self with ResourceManager